The Most Beautiful Destinations for Winter Glamping in New England

 Photo credit: Hipcamp

 This tiny cabin on wheels is exactly what glamping in Maine should look like, overlooking sprawling meadows on the shores of the beautiful Androscoggin River.
-It’s a heated wooden structure with a queen-size bed, a small sleeping loft, a kitchen table, and large picture windows to gaze at the expansive views.
+It’s a heated wooden structure with a queen-size bed, a small sleeping loft, a kitchen table, and large picture windows for expansive views.

 There is no electricity, but the space does have several LED lanterns, an ice cooler, a two-burner propane camping cookstove, and a five-gallon BPA-free water jug.
 Pets are not permitted, but it’s a great spot for couples or small families.